-- An assessment or evaluation of the recipient's functioning and communication limitations that preclude or interfere with meaningful participation in current and projected daily activities must be completed by a speech language pathologist with input from other health professionals, (e.g., occupational therapists and rehabilitation engineers) based on the recommendation of the speech language pathologist and a physician's prescription, as appropriate;

-- Requests for AAC devices must include a description of the speech language pathologist's qualifications, including a description of the speech-language pathologist's AAC services training and experience; and

-- An assessment (augmentative and alternative communication evaluation) must include the following information about the recipient:
+- An assessment or evaluation of the recipient's functioning and communication limitations that preclude or interfere with meaningful participation in current and projected daily activities must be completed by a speech language pathologist with input from other health professionals, (e.g., occupational therapists and rehabilitation engineers) based on the recommendation of the speech language pathologist and a physician's prescription, as appropriate. - Requests for AAC devices must include a description of the speech language pathologist's qualifications, including a description of the speech-language pathologist's AAC services training and experience. - An assessment (augmentative and alternative communication evaluation) must include the following information about the recipient: - Identifying information - Name - Medicaid identification number - Date of the assessment - Medical and neurological diagnoses (primary, secondary, tertiary) - Significant medical history - Mental or cognitive status - Educational level and goals - Sensory Status - Vision and hearing screening (no more than one year prior to AAC evaluation) - If vision screening is failed, a complete vision evaluation - If hearing screening is failed, a complete hearing evaluation - Description of how vision, hearing, tactile, and/or receptive communication impairments or disabilities affect expressive communication

-- Identifying information:

-- Name:

-- Medicaid identification number;

-- Date of the assessment;

-- Medical and neurological diagnoses (primary, secondary, tertiary);

-- Significant medical history;

-- Mental or cognitive status; and

-- Educational level and goals.